JKungg/Organizer-Unit/README.md

 Bot Made by Kungg, with help from Skinny229

 Available Commands at the moment >>

-        [*]  ".start"
-            Do .start when Bot is added to your server for everything to work!

         [*] ".setchannel" (channel name)
             Set the channel you want to have your matches and scrims posted in.